natosys/Battlefield-Casualty-Handling/README.md

 Where:

-- $\mu$ = expected number of DNBI casualties per day
+- \mu = expected number of DNBI casualties per day
-- $\sigma$ = daily standard deviation
+- \sigma = daily standard deviation

 #### 2. Per-Minute Rate Sampling and Scaling

 Draws lognormally distributed samples representing per-minute DNBI rates, capped at a specified threshold to prevent extreme outliers.
 The sample is scaled according to population size and temporal resolution (per minute per 1000 personnel).

 For each simulation minute $i \in \{1, 2, \dots, n_{\text{minutes}}\}$, the per-minute DNBI rate is computed as: